altsaxofon/forest-timber-map/README.md

 ## Overview
 #### Purpose
-This project was done as a part of a cource in *Digital Humanities Research Methods* at Linneus University.
-It is a small prototype for exporling how public available data from property listing can be utilised for geospatial analysis of historic building practices.
+This project was completed as part of a course in *Digital Humanities Research Methods* at Linnaeus University.
+It serves as a prototype for exploring how publicly available data from property listings can be utilised for geospatial analysis of historical building practices.

 #### House data
-The first part of this project is dataset containing ~5000 records of buildings.
-The data is scraped from three major Swedish realtor websites during one day in 2023.
+The first part of this project is a dataset containing ~5000 records of listings.
+The data was scraped from three major Swedish realtor websites in a single day in 2023.

 #### Forest data
-The second part is data about forest cover in the 1840s.
-This data has been extracted from a digitalisation of ["Skogskartan"](https://sok.riksarkivet.se/?ValdSortering=DatumStigande&PageSize=20&EndastDigitaliserat=False&FacettFilter=arkis_ark_typ_facet%24Karta%2Fritning%3A&typAvLista=Standard&AvanceradSok=True&Ort=Karlstads+stift&page=1&postid=Arkis+27cfdb7e-88b3-41ec-82da-fe1fe4babddc&tab=post&s=Balder) in the Swedish National Archive.
-This map has been georeferenced and processed to be computable.
+The second part consists of data about forest cover in the 1840s, extracted from a digitization of ["Skogskartan"](https://sok.riksarkivet.se/?ValdSortering=DatumStigande&PageSize=20&EndastDigitaliserat=False&FacettFilter=arkis_ark_typ_facet%24Karta%2Fritning%3A&typAvLista=Standard&AvanceradSok=True&Ort=Karlstads+stift&page=1&postid=Arkis+27cfdb7e-88b3-41ec-82da-fe1fe4babddc&tab=post&s=Balder) in the Swedish National Archives.
+This map has been georeferenced and processed to enable computational analysis.

 #### Analysis
-A preliminary analysis of the relationship between the two datasets were performed via visualisation and statistical analysis.
+A preliminary analysis of the relationship between the two datasets was conducted through visualisation and statistical methods.
 <br />

 ## Data collection

 ### House Data
-The house data was collected by scraping non-apartement property listnings from three major Swedish realtor websites.
-The data was then indexed/cleaned.
-If the building technique of the frame was specified this has been extracted and modeled into a taxonomy described in the data model.
-This taxonomy contains different building techniques with a focus on wooden materials.
+The house data was collected by scraping non-apartment property listings from three major Swedish realtor websites.
+The data was subsequently indexed and cleaned.
+If the construction technique of the building’s frame was specified, this information was extracted and modeled into a taxonomy described in the data model.
+This taxonomy categorizes various building techniques, with a focus on wooden materials.

 <br />